Ryan-DowlingSoka/UnrealImporterRules-Python/README.md

 Then in an `init_unreal.py` a /python/ folder import the module and the rules will get registered.

+> If you wish to try out the example file, you can uncomment the include in the plugin's init_unreal.py

 ### Example File

 This example file shows a simple set of rules applying to imported assets of the type: "Texture2D"